arotto8719/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 Include Features here:
-Search: User will be able to search for results in database

 Hover over Image: User will be able to hover with mouse over image of item to automatically find its location and other information in the database.

+Search: User will be able to search for results in database.

 Create New Object: User will be able to create a new object in the database.